pagesjaunes/textcorpus-generator/README.md

-    --templates=filepath    Sets the path to the template file --dictionaries=path     Sets the path to the dictionary directory --output_path=path      Sets the path where to write the generated corpus --utterance=int         Number of utterances over a template for a given --debug                 Debug version of the script
+    --templates=filepath    Sets the path to the template file --dictionaries=path     Sets the path to the dictionary directory --output_path=path      Sets the path where to write the generated corpus --sentences=int         Number of sentences to generate (minimum) --debug                 Debug version of the script

 """